willcrisis/angularjs-auth/README.md

 `setRefreshTokenProperty(refreshTokenPropertyName)`(optional, default: 'refresh_token'): Property name that contains the refresh token on login HTTP response.
 `setTokenTypeProperty(tokenTypePropertyName)`(optional, default: 'token_type'): Property name that contains token type on login HTTP response.
 `setFunctionIfDenied(function(toState){})`(optional, default: redirect to login page): Function to execute if user can't access the destination state.
+`setFunctionIfAuthenticated(function(responseData){})`(optional, default: do nothing): Function to execute if user is successfully authenticated.
+The server response data are passed as a parameter to the function.
+Use this if you want, for example, set custom HTTP headers further than user's token.

 ## Securing your states